 Node.js is a server language written entirely with Javascript.
 It is extremely simple to write a server to serve a web application's frontend code in Node.js.
 Also, it can be achieved without the overhead of creating classes to communicate with each other, which is a requirement in Java.
 Also, because Node.js is written with Javascript, it is readily compatible with Javascript libraries and data structures.
 Another benefit to using Node.js is that we could easily import external libraries using Node Package Manager (npm).
-It is also important to note that certain members of the team already have extensive experience with using Node.js to serve web application frontend code and data.
+It is important to note that certain members of the team already have extensive experience with using Node.js to serve web application frontend code and data.
+The drawbacks of Node.js relate to robustness and volatility: Node.js does not support multi-threaded processing and its API frequently undergoes changes which may require developers to maintain code.